 Floating static routes are backup routes that become active only when the primary route fails.
 They are configured with a higher administrative distance, ensuring they are used only when necessary, providing redundancy and enhancing network reliability.

-While static routing can enhance security by not advertising routes over the network, dynamic routing may introduce vulnerabilities due to its reliance on route exchanges.
+Security | Enhances security by not advertising routes over the network. | It may introduce vulnerabilities due to its reliance on route exchanges. |

 Learn advanced concepts of static and dynamic routing in our CCNP Training Course.
-Contact Learner Advisor to know more!
+Contact the Learner Advisor to know more!

-Here, we will look at a static routing example, in which we will configure static routes on Cisco and understand its working.
+Here, we will look at a static routing example, in which we will configure static routes on Cisco router and understand its working.

 In the network topology provided, we have two networks: